Dreams at Scale: Highlighting Two Successful Harambeans

 HEA is a network of highly educated young African entrepreneurs who have created high-impact social and business ventures across Africa.
 Hundreds of Harambeans have transformed retail, agriculture, technology, and other sectors in their countries – they are on the front lines of generating the exponential growth underway in many African economies.

-Last week, we hosted the Dreams at Scale Convivium as one of the mechanisms of our partnership with Harambe.
+We recently hosted the Dreams at Scale Convivium as one of the mechanisms of our partnership with Harambe.
 The Convivium provided the opportunity for two outstanding Harambean social entrepreneurs to share their entrepreneurship story and to be introduced to potential investors in hopes to recruit collaborators to help scale their ventures.

 After a thorough interview process of over a dozen applicants, we chose two Harambeans to participate in the Dreams at Scale event, Mr. Eric Muli of Odyssey Capital and Ms. Naadiya Moosajee of WomEng.
 Odyssey Capital is a consumer finance organization leveraging financial inclusion by allowing people to pay for otherwise unaffordable smart devices in affordable, monthly installments.
 Incorporated in 2015, Odyssey Capital’s goal is to grant internet access to 250,000 Kenyans by the year 2022.
 The company’s core product, Lipa Later, targets the 18 million Kenyans who lack regular access to internet and are principally barred from accessing financial services.